Snoozeds/DankRPG-aoi/README.md

+## Forewarning: Always download the latest version from "Releases".
+The main branch will be unstable.

 # The Guide
 Please note that this project mainly for people who want to see the code of DankRPG, and learn from it.
 I have provided this guide for the people that wish to self host DankRPG, but you will most likely encounter errors.
-You will have to edit some of the code yourself (e.g removing all top.gg lines, updating emotes).
+You will have to edit some of the code yourself.

-However, you CANNOT upload your bot to top.gg if it just consists of this source code.
-They won't allow it, and frankly, it's a dumb idea in the first place.
-The top.gg lines are there because I use them.

-#### First of all: Note that the current version of the "main" branch is most likely not stable.
-For the most up-to-date and stable version, download the code from "releases".
-The latest release will be the latest public version of the bot.

 If you wish to continue:
 - First update the config.json file.